Oaklight/RustPractice/README.md

-This is an Rust-lang practice repo.
+This is a Rust-lang practice repo.